ManuelDMorales/resnet50-sngw-hff/README.md

 # Cite this work

-Reference for the scientific methodology and/or astrophysical results obtained from this software:
+Scientific methodology and/or astrophysical results obtained from this software:

 ```
 @misc{mM24,